By Mark Russinovich and Thomas Garnier

 A simple configuration xml file looks like this:

 Configuration entries are similar to command line switches.
-Each command line switch has its configuration entry described in the Sysmon usage output.
+Command line switches have their configuration entry described in the Sysmon usage output.
 Parameters are optional based on the tag.
+If a command line switch also enables an event, it needs to be configured though its filter tag.

-Rules allow you to filter generated events.
+Event filtering allows you to filter generated events.
 In many cases events can be noisy and gathering everything is not possible.
-For example, you might be interested about in network connections only for a certain process, but not all of them.
-Rules filter the output on the host reducing the data to collect.
+For example, you might be interested in network connections only for a certain process, but not all of them.
+You can filter the output on the host reducing the data to collect.

 |2||FileCreateTime||File creation time|